tim-schilling/deps/final/0018-technical-governance-6x.rst

 simplification and reduction was made to make it more approachable to more people.
 The goals of these changes are the following:

-- Make it easier to enact our governance
+* Make it easier to enact our governance.

-- Make it easier for others to understand our governance
+* Make it easier for others to understand our governance.

-- Make the governance more flexible, allowing more action with less procedure
+* Make the governance more flexible, allowing more action with less procedure.

 It achieves those goals with the following:

-- Presenting a merged governance document avoiding overruling governance documents (DEP 10 & 12)
+* Presenting a merged governance document avoiding overruling governance documents (DEP 10 & 12).

-- Reducing the number of sections and topics
+* Reducing the number of sections and topics.

-- Including more headings
+* Including more headings.

-- Outsourcing specific topics such as releases and teams to other resources
+* Outsourcing specific topics such as releases and teams to other resources.

-- Removing the RFC 2119 language
+* Removing the RFC 2119 language.

-- Reducing the scope of eligible voters to reflect and take advantages of the broader DSF Individual Membership eligibility
+* Reducing the scope of eligible voters to reflect and take advantage of the broader DSF Individual Membership eligibility.

+* Allowing approving DEPs during elections.

+* Allowing governance changing DEPs during elections.

+* Allowing the Steering Council to revisit vetoed discussions at their discretion.

 Rationale